renatorib/curriculum-vitae/EN-US.md

 > [Progic](https://progic.com.br/) is a multichannel corporate communication platform, has more than 600 customers and is a leader in internal communication technology in Brazil.

+Projects:

+- Team leadership (of frontend) and development of the Caqui WebApp (internal social network) - React, Next.js, TypeScript, react-query, MUI, TailwindCSS.
+- Team leadership (of frontend) and development of new Progic Manager (a software where customers manage the posts and content that appear on TVs and other channels) - React, Next.js, TypeScript, react-query, MUI, TailwindCSS, Framer Motion.

 <img src="https://user-images.githubusercontent.com/3277185/136670363-95ded846-07fe-4275-b7a8-385c8e81a6b5.png" align="left" />

 ## Raízs